dishaaak/Tripmate-ai-/README.md

 destination overview, a budget breakdown, a weather-aware day-by-day itinerary, and a packing checklist.

-## Why "multi-agent" and not one big prompt

-Each stage below is a separate function with a single responsibility and a structured input/output contract (`shared_schema.py`).
-No agent invents fields outside that schema.
-This is what makes the system multi-agent rather than "one LLM call with a long prompt" — it also makes each stage independently testable and keeps hallucination risk contained to the stage it originates in (e.g. the itinerary agent is restricted to only using attractions the destination agent already found).

 ```
 User input (plain language trip request)